 If you don’t feel active, then just sit back and enjoy the relaxed atmosphere of Coffin Bay – be sure to take in one of our spectacular sunrises or sunsets.

-There are two general stores (food, petrol, ice, bait, ATMs, etc), post office, motor mechanic, two bottle shops, hotel, chemist, Community Health Centre, Doctors’ clinic, hairdresser, pizza and home – made food shop and a community church.
+There are two general stores (food, petrol, ice, bait, ATMs, etc), post office, motor mechanic, two bottle shops, hotel, chemist, Doctors’ clinic, hairdresser, a variety of takeaway food outlets and a community church.
 Free WiFi is available on the foreshore.

 In the local hall the library is open Saturday mornings and markets held twice monthly on Sundays during the Summer months and public holidays.
 At 2 pm on Wednesdays there is social 8 Ball at the Sports Club.

 Day Trips in the Region